CGAL/cgal-web/_posts/2020-03-23-Registration.md

 <br>
 <h3><a href="https://storm-irit.github.io/OpenGR/">OpenGR</a></h3>

-<p><em>OpenGR</em> is a set C++ libraries for 3D Global Registration released under the terms of the APACHE V2 licence.
+<p><em>OpenGR</em> is a collection of C++ libraries for 3D Global Registration released under the terms of the APACHE V2 licence.
 The algorithm used is Super4PCS.</p>

-<p>From two randomly located and randomly oriented point clouds, <em>OpenGR</em> computes a global registration transformation: applying this transformation to the second point cloud makes it coarsely registered with the first one.</p>
+<p>From two arbitrarily located and arbitrarily oriented point clouds, <em>OpenGR</em> computes a global registration transformation: applying this transformation to the second point cloud makes it coarsely registered with the first one.</p>

 <br>
 <h3><a href="https://github.com/ethz-asl/libpointmatcher">Pointmatcher</a></h3>